4km3/hms/docs/day1/CI/slides/CI.md

 - Automation in the process makes it seamless
 - Also eliminates the human-induced bugs
-- Faster Pipelines, not necessarily equal to faser builds
+- Faster Pipelines, not necessarily equal to faster builds
 - Every minute counts, so please try to speed up build time
 - The automated build should include every needed step, not shortcuts